 This is a biggy.
 Event organisers can take your calls, answer your emails and carry out the huge amounts of admin.
 It’s what they do every day as their full time job – it’ll save you hours of work and admin, but be second nature to the event organiser.

 An event can benefit from a full time point of contact – responding to emails and calls in good time, opening up a wealth of contacts, bringing in a range of skills and knowledge and generally taking away weeks of admin.
 That’s on top of the running around on the day of the event ensuring everything runs smoothly.

 You’ll save money

 You need to pay event organisers, so how on Earth could that save you money?
 Once they know what the budget is, they can pick up their book of contacts and use their long standing relationships to get a whole manner of discounts on things required for the event.

-If the event has an exhibition element to it, exhibitors will generally trust a well known event organiser over a committee – meaning more exhibitors will book onto the event – that’s more money to fund the event!
+If the event has an exhibition element to it, exhibitors will generally trust a well known event organiser from professional exhibition stand design companies over a committee – meaning more exhibitors will book onto the event – that’s more money to fund the event!

 You’ll have less stress

 What paperwork is needed to close the road?
 What happens if your band looses power?
 What if it rains?!
 Just a few of the things to consider when running an event.
 Events are stressful.
 An event organiser brings a calm face and a stack of back up plans; they know every aspect of the event inside and out; if something goes wrong they generally have a solution – all without the panic.